nbrumont/user-service/readme.md

 - must have a username
 - must have a birthDate (YYYY-MM-DD) and should be at least 18 years old
 - must have a residenceCountry set to "France" or "FRA" (case is not important)
 - can have a phoneNumber.
-If he does, it should start by 0 or +33, following by 9 numbers
+If he does, it should start by 0 or +33, followed by 9 numbers
 - can have a gender.

 Once the server is started, you can use the 2 following API :